 Want to learn more?
 Fill out the form below or call us directly (1-833-2-CLEVER) for more information and next steps.

-It all depends on which type of low commission agent you choose to work with.
+Just because you work with a cheap realtor, it doesn't mean you have to sacrifice on service — it all depends on which type of low commission agent you choose to work with.

 In contrast, many discount and flat-fee brokerages will significantly limit the scope of their services and support to offset their reduced rates.
+Below, we've broken down the key differences between the different types of low commission real estate offerings.

 In a word, yes.

-That said, it is true that in most markets, traditional agents end up charging a similar fee for their services — approximately 6%, split between the listing and buyer's agents involved in the sale.
+That said, it is true that in most markets, traditional agents end up charging a similar fee for their services — approximately 6%, split between the listing and buyers' agents involved in the sale.

-Your ability to negotiate your commission rate down will likely depend on two key factors: the temperature of your local market and the quality of the property you're trying to sell.
+Your ability to negotiate your commission rate down will likely depend on two key factors:

-Top Tips for Negotiating Realtor Commission Fees
+Top Tips for Negotiating Lower Real Estate Commission Fees

 1. Do your homework in advance